taz1003/PP2-BMI-Calculator/README.md

 - __Bugs Fixed__
     - In script.js :
         - Added (id = "calculate-button") to make sure the eventListener for the calculate button was working.
-Wasnt working with just class name. (lines 4)
+Wasn't working with just the class name. (line 4)
-        - Wasnt able to get BMI value, was getting NaN.
-Fixed it after some research online.
-Learned to add arguments to pass them into broader scope as parameters. (line 90)
+        - Wasn't able to get BMI value, was getting NaN.
+Fixed it after learning to add arguments to pass them into broader scope as parameters. (line 90)
-        - During form validation, the code was continuing even after the first alert message was shown.
+        - During form validation, the code continued even after the first alert message was shown.
 Added "return" to ensure the discontinuation. (lines 37-58)

 ## Deployment
   - The website was deployed to Github.
 The steps to deploy are as follows:
     - Login to [Github](https://www.gitpod.io/) and locate the targeted repository from the repositories menu.
     - Navigate to the settings tab and locate the 'Pages' tab.
-    - Under Build and Deployment section, change the Branch from 'none' to 'main'.
+    - Under the Build and Deployment section, change the Branch from 'none' to 'main'.
     - Refresh the page (if not automatically refreshed) and navigate back to the Code tab.
     - At the right side, in the Deployments section, click on github-pages and the published link will be presented there.